livingdocsIO/documentation/reference-docs/editor-configuration/menu-and-dashboards.md

 The core allows you to use the following values for `displayFilters`:
 - `channels` give the user a dropdown to filter by a specific channel
+- `channelHandle` resolves the channel id by the handle such as "web" or "newsletter"
 - `documentState`, unpublished, published, not yet published, my articles, needs proofreading, currently proofreading
 - `timeRange`, filter the search results in time ranges such as last 24 hours
 - `sortBy`: `relevance` (default), `creation_date`, `updated_at`, `alphabetical`